TongRao/ezlogger_xzf/README.md

 ---
 This package is made to easily create logger that is suit for most of the situations, including following functions:

-- automatically create "log" folder under the work directory
+- allow user to set log directory
 - the log information will be displayed on stdout, and will also be stored in the .log file
 - allow user to set the information level for both stdout and log file
 - nicely formatted log information, including the timestamp and information type